webplatform/docs/svg/tutorials/smarter_svg_filters/index.md

 A filter is a little machine that takes graphic input, changes it in some way, and causes the output to render differently.
-Filters contain one or more component ''filter effects'', some of which do intuitively obvious things (such as blur the image), and some of which only make sense when combined with other effects.
+Filters contain one or more component ''filter effect'' elements, some of which do intuitively obvious things (such as blur the image), and some of which only make sense when combined with other effects.
 (SVG filter effect elements are all prefixed ''fe''.)

 Filter effects are often chained together so that one effect's output becomes another effect's input.
 Filter effects may also operate on different inputs that are modified independently of each other, then combined.

-The idea of applying filters to web content originated in SVG, but has recently been extended to CSS, and it helps to clarify the word's different meanings.
+While the idea of applying filters to web content originated in SVG, it has recently been extended to CSS, so it helps to clarify what ''filter'' means in these different contexts.
 CSS filters currently come in two flavors:

 * Built-in ''filter functions'' provide a series of fairly standard pre-built image processing effects, such as [[css/functions/blur|'''blur()''']] and [[css/functions/grayscale|'''grayscale()''']].
 These CSS functions can be chained together to form larger effects, but each one can be represented as an SVG filter.